What is “Due Process” and Why Is It Important to You?

 Due process in criminal cases has many facets and nuances, and the ways in which defendants can be deprived of due process are numerous.
 When any element of due process is missing during a criminal prosecution, the fairness and constitutionality of the state’s attempt to deprive an individual of their freedom has been compromised.
 A defendant whose due process rights have been violated can challenge the prosecution on those grounds and potentially have the charges thrown out.
 Having an experienced criminal defense lawyer who understands the complexities of due process and who will aggressively protect your constitutional rights can be of critical importance when you’ve been charged with a crime.

-Mark Diaz – Experienced Houston/Galveston Criminal Defense Lawyer
+Contact Our Experienced Galveston County Criminal Defense Lawyer